International Structural Engineering and Construction Society

 The International Structural Engineering and Construction Society (ISEC) is a non-profit professional body founded in 2001 to represent members of the civil engineering, structural engineering, and construction engineering profession worldwide.
 Based in Fargo, North Dakota, it offers educational conferences, seminars, and literature through an international network of advisors and regional representatives.

 Mission

-According to its website, "The mission of ISEC Conferences is to enhance communication and understanding between structural, system, and construction engineers, for successful design and construction of engineering projects.
+"The mission of ISEC Conferences is to enhance communication and understanding between structural, system, and construction engineers, for successful design and construction of engineering projects.
 Interdisciplinary integration and international cooperation are encouraged.
 ISEC conferences promote innovative and integrative approaches in life cycle systems thinking in civil and building engineering that include constructability, specifications, design, bidding, and construction.
 It is the purpose of ISEC to provide an international forum for the discussion of topics important to developing new knowledge in construction and structural engineering.
 The aim of ISEC is to conduct such conferences at an international level.".

 Conferences and education

 ISEC hosts biennial international conferences and regional conferences.
 The international Conferences are held in all odd number years, while the regional conferences (ASEA SEC and EURO MED SEC) are held in even number years.